 As mentioned, some people find it easy to get wet, while others find that there are multiple factors at play, such as where they are in their cycle, how much foreplay has gone down, their mental state, stress levels, medications they may be taking (such as hormonal birth control or anti-depressants), or something else.

-The best thing to do if you’re struggling to feel that wetness you need to get going, is to talk to your partner about what you need, or about potentially using lube to kick-start the process.
+The best thing to do if you’re struggling to feel that wetness you need to get going, is to talk to your partner about what you need, or about potentially using a lubricant to kick-start the process.
+For many women, common issues such as vaginal dryness after pregnancy or during the menopause can be made instantly more comfortable with something as simple as lubricant, which in turn can increase your own natural arousal.
 If this feels icky to discuss, know that according to an Indiana University study, 70% of 2,453 women surveyed said lube made sex more pleasurable, so it’s a pretty common plan B.

 We’ve all been there; you’re out and about, minding your own business, and BAM; you need to make a quick trip to the loo to check what’s going on down there.
 What feels like an unexpected period is sometimes just some random wetness that seemingly comes from nowhere at all.
 Perhaps your eyes glanced over a poster of Henry Cavill’s new movie.
 Perhaps you were just reeeally into the doughnut you were eating.
 Or perhaps it was just… nothing.